AngeloHYang/Blog/Dec. 2019/Java_For_Reference_or_Copy.md

 > 1 2 3 4 5 6 7 8 9 10

-Thus the variable created by the Enhanced For loop is a copy of the object from the array or Collection.
+Thus, the variable created by the Enhanced For loop is a copy of the object from the array or Collection.

 ---